 Can I change my computer operating system?

-You can choose to use a different OS on your computer - to do so you just need to get hold of installation media for the chosen OS and install it.
+You can choose to use a different OS on your computer.
+To do so, you just need to get ahold of installation media for the chosen OS and install it.
 You can look up how to do that online.

 Your smartphone is also technically a computer - so it also runs an operating system.
 Although there is not as much mobile OSes as for desktop there still are a few choices available, mostly being Android, iOS, Windows Phone

 Android is the most popular mobile OS at this moment.
-According to StatCounter.com Mobile Market Share it is currently usedby 74% mobile users You get it with pretty much all mobile phones (except iPhone and Microsoft/Nokia Lumia phones) and most tablets.
-It was made based on Linux kernel by Google in 2008 as a competition to Apple’s iPhone OS. latest version is Android 9 “Pie”
+According to StatCounter.com’s Mobile Market Share, it is currently used by 74% mobile users.
+You get it with pretty much all mobile phones (except iPhone and Microsoft/Nokia Lumia phones) and most tablets.
+It was made based on Linux kernel by Google in 2008 as a competition to Apple’s iPhone OS.
+The latest version is Android 9 “Pie”.

 - Free and open source meaning any manufacturer can use it

-- Common for all devices so app released for android, unless it uses some specific hardware of little device range, will behave in a same way on all various devices
+- Common for all devices so apps released for Android, unless it uses some specific hardware of little device range, will behave in a similar way on various devices.

 - Gives user a big space for customization